METTA Rescue Family

 Educate and screen adopters

-•All animals, where applicable, must be spayed or neutered, preferably prior to adoption.
+•All animals, where applicable, must be spayed or neutered, prior to finalized adoption.

 Post adoption follow-up

-•Judge our effectiveness and progress by the extent to which animals lives are saved and improved and by the positive experience of the families we touch.
+•Judge our effectiveness and progress by the extent to which animals lives are saved and improved as well as by the positive experiences the families we interact with have.

 Transparency & Honesty

-•Represent the rescue a professional manor by maintaining a respectful demeanor and attitude at all times.
+•Represent the rescue in a professional manor by maintaining a respectful demeanor and attitude at all times.

-•Do not pass judgment on shelters or other rescues and offer help when in a place to do so.
+•Do not pass judgment on shelters, other rescues, or pet owners, and offer help when in a place to do so.

-•Members of the rescue will not abuse the rescue system by befitting from any personal gain, including for their own pets.
+•Members of the rescue will not abuse the rescue system by benefiting from any personal gain, including for their own pets.